ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ### Value

-All access tokens have a unique value.
-This is the string that is passed on the wire between parties.
+All access tokens have a _value_, which is the string that is passed on the wire between parties.
+In order for different access tokens to be differentiated at runtime, the value of a token needs to be unique within a security domain (such as all systems controlled by an AS).
+Otherwise, two separate tokens would be confused for each other which would lead to security issues.
 The AS chooses the value, which can be structured as in {{token-format}} or unstructured.
 When the token is structured, the token value also has a _format_ known to the AS and RS, and the other items in this token model are contained within the token's value in some fashion.